Mrian07/Proyeksi/docs/user-guide/wiki/README.md

 ## Image handling

-In supported resources of OpenProject where attachments are allowed, you can add images to the page by either
+In supported resources of ProyeksiApp where attachments are allowed, you can add images to the page by either

 - using the toolbar button,
 - pasting an image from your clipboard,